Politics of Burkina Faso: Post-colonial political history

+Political repression under his government was also exhibited through the way his Committees for the Defense of the Revolution (CDRs) operated.
+While they initially played a large role in mobilizing revolutionary sentiment before and after Sankara was elected, the actions of many CDRs were corrupt and spread violence.
+Many repeated abuses were carried out by CDR militants, who were often armed.
+While unmasking corrupt state functionaries, they participated in corruption themselves by embezzling funds and breaking into homes to collect what they called "taxes" and "contributions."

+However, Sankara did press CDRs to operate in a just and respectable manner and tried leveling out corruption within his own government.
+This created friction within governmental leadership, especially with Blaise Compaoré.
+Sankara refused to combine existing Marxist groups into a single ruling party out of fear of creating an elitist government, which was viewed as weak by Compaoré and allies.
+This set the stage for the 1987 coup in which Sankara was assassinated and former ally Compaoré was appointed president.

 In 1990, the Popular Front held its first National Congress, which formed a committee to draft a national constitution.
 The constitution was approved by referendum in 1991.
 In 1992, Blaise Compaoré was elected president, running unopposed after the opposition boycotted the election because of Compaoré's refusal to accede to demands of the opposition such as a Sovereign National Conference to set modalities.
 The opposition did participate in the following year's legislative elections, in which the ODP/MT won a majority of the seats contested for.
 The government of the Fourth Republic includes a strong presidency, a prime minister, a Council of Ministers presided over by the president, a National Assembly, and the judiciary.
 The legislature and judiciary are independent but remain susceptible to outside influence.

 In 1995, Burkina held its first multiparty municipal elections since it gained independence.
 The president's ODP/MT won over 1,100 of some 1,700 councilor seats being contested.
 In February 1996, the ruling ODP/MT merged with several small opposition parties to form the Congress for Democracy and Progress (CDP).
 This effectively co-opted much of what little viable opposition to Compaoré existed.
 The remaining opposition parties regrouped in preparation for 1997 legislative elections and the 1998 presidential election.
 The 1997 legislative elections, which international observers pronounced to be substantially free, fair, and transparent, resulted in a large CDP majority—101 to 111 seats.

-In January 2022 a coup d'état took place, the military announced on television that Kaboré had been deposed from his position as President.
-After the announcement, the military declared that the parliament, government and constitution had been dissolved.
+In January 2022 a coup d'état took place, and the military announced on television that Kaboré had been deposed from his position as president.
+After the announcement, the military declared that the parliament, government, and constitution had been dissolved.
 On 31 January, the military junta restored the constitution and appointed Paul-Henri Sandaogo Damiba as interim president.
-A few months later, On 30 September 2022, Paul was himself outsed by Ibrahim Traoré, his military colleague.
+A few months later, On 30 September 2022, Damiba was himself ousted by Ibrahim Traoré, his military colleague.
 President Damiba resigned and left the country.
 On 6 October 2022, Captain Ibrahim Traore was officially appointed as president of Burkina Faso.